BOI Reporting

 2. If you'd like to use Wayfinder's BOI Report preparation and filing services, click the first button below to create an account, then navigate to Forms in the left sidebar to get the process started.

 3. There is no cost to set up a Wayfinder account and access FAQs and further resources.
-If you decide to have Wayfinder prepare and file a BOI report, the charge is $200 per entity ($100 for current Oregon registered agent service subscribers).
+If you decide to have Wayfinder prepare and file a BOI Report, the charge is $200 per entity ($100 for current clients utilizing Wayfinder's Oregon Registered Agent service).

 OR